Noche de Serenatas: Zarzuela, Mariachi, and More

 Telling Stories through Music and Dance

 A night of irresistible rhythm, soaring voices, and shared celebration, Noche de Serenatas brings together the passion of Spanish Zarzuela and the electrifying sound of Mariachi in one unforgettable evening.
-Opera, folk tradition, dance, and chorus intertwine as Opera Idaho joins forces with Mariachi Sol de Acapulco, Biotzetik Basque Choir, Flamenco Idaho, and a lineup of internationally acclaimed Latin-American crossover vocalists under the dynamic direction of Cuban-American conductor, Iván del Prado.
+Opera, folk tradition, dance, and chorus intertwine as Opera Idaho joins forces with Mariachi Sol de Acapulco, Biotzetik Basque Choir, Flamenco Idaho, and internationally acclaimed Latin-American crossover vocalists Maria Brea and Octavio Moreno under the dynamic direction of Cuban-American conductor, Iván del Prado.
 From sweeping melodies to fiery dance and festive ensemble moments, this is music meant to be felt as much as heard.
-Experience Latin musical traditions not as separate worlds, but as one vibrant celebration of the rich musical traditions that shape our stories.
+Experience Spanish and Latin American musical traditions not as separate worlds, but as one vibrant celebration of the rich musical traditions that shape our stories.

 Iván del Prado